-The output of Comparator0 and Comparator1 are available in the OUT1 bit [6] and OUT2 bit [14], respectively, in the LPCOMP_CONFIG register ([Table 20-1](#)).
-The values available in the OUTx bits are the direct (unflopped) or instantaneous output from the comparators, which can be metastable.
-This means, accessing the comparator output may not be reliable.
+The output of Comparator0 and Comparator1 are available in the OUT1 bit [6] and OUT2 bit [14], respectively, in the LPCOMP\CONFIG register ([Table 20-1](#)).
+The comparator outputs are synchronized to SYSCLK before latching them to the OUTx bits in the LPCOMP\CONFIG register.
 The output of each comparator is connected to a corresponding edge detector block.
 This block determines the edge that triggers the interrupt.
-The edge selection and interrupt enable is configured using the INTTYPE1 bits [5:4] and INTTYPE2 bits [13:12] in the LPCOMP_CONFIG register.
+The edge selection and interrupt enable is configured using the INTTYPE1 bits [5:4] and INTTYPE2 bits [13:12] in the LPCOMP\CONFIG register.
 Using the INTTYPEx bits, the interrupt type can be selected to disabled, rising edge, falling edge, or both edges, as described in [Table 20-1](#).